burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. **top** - offset of the `vptr.B1` field from the beginning of the structure.
 May be required for complex situations with casting.
 3. **std::type_info** - value which stores information about the actual type which can be queried in runtime via [typeid](https://en.cppreference.com/w/cpp/language/typeid).
 4. If there are pointers to real called functions tables `sizeof` class 'FROM_B1_B2_B3_B4' is equal to 32 bytes, if the size of a pointer is 8 bytes.
 5. **Table of virtual functions** - is essentially an array of pointers to (virtual) functions.
 These pointers are used at runtime to invoke the appropriate function.
 At compile time it may not yet be known which function should be called.
-A derived one implemented in a class that inherits from the base class, or a base class.
+A derived one is implemented in a class that inherits from the base class, or a base class.

 The C++ standards do not specify exactly how dynamic dispatch is implemented.
 In addition, the compiler creates a separate virtual method table for each class.
 When an object is created, a pointer to this table)vptr) is added as a hidden member of the class.